 Before I began, I gathered the following supplies and followed these instructions:

 - Mug of cold water

-- Remove the device from it’s packaging and give it a good rinse under warm water.
+- Remove the device from its packaging and give it a good rinse under warm water.
 In order to get a feel for the product, place it into your mouth while emulating the following fitting instructions.

-- Heat a medium sized pot of water on the range.
+- Heat a medium-sized pot of water on the range.
 Once the water reaches boiling temperatures, remove and allow to cool for a minute or so before continuing.

 - Using a pair of tongs or a slotted spoon, submerge the device under the hot water for 45 seconds to 60 seconds.
 I left mine in for the full 60 seconds.
 Use the tongs or spoon to hold the device under water as it tends to naturally float.

 - Carefully remove it from the hot water and allow to cool for 20 seconds.
 Be very careful while handling the device as the thermoplastic material will be very soft and quite sticky.
-It’s best to handle it by the rubber strap or the hard plastic portion of the unit.
+It’s best to handle it with the rubber strap or the hard plastic portion of the unit.

-- Before proceeding, understand which side is up.
+- Before moving forward, understand which side is up.
 While looking at the front, the lower portion which reads “Zyppah” is the lower tray.
 You can also tell by looking at the lower tray as it rests slightly in front of the upper tray.
 While looking into a mirror, place the device into your mouth, starting with the lower teeth.
 Ensure that the lower teeth line buts right up against where the harder black plastic meets the softer green thermoplastic.
 Once aligned, stretch your jaw forward until the outer edge of the upper teeth are resting against where the hard plastic meets the soft plastic in the upper tray.
 Once aligned, firmly bite down and hold for 1 minute.
 You should feel your teeth sink into the soft green thermoplastic.